The 9 Most Common Personality Types of Entrepreneurs

 Personality alert: Visionaries can be too focused on the dream with little focus on reality.
 Action must proceed vision.

 If you run a business as an Analyst, your company is focused on fixing problems in a systematic way.
 Often the basis for science, engineering or computer firms, Analyst companies excel at problem solving.

 7. The Fireball

 A business owned and operated by a Fireball is full of life, energy, and optimism.
 Your company is life-energizing and makes customers feel that the company can get it done in a fun, playful manner.

 Personality alert: You may over-commit your teams and act too impulsively.
 Balance your impulsiveness with business planning.

 You have an incredible will and ability to lead the world and your business through any challenge.
 You are the essence of entrepreneurship and can assemble great companies.

-Personality alert: Over promising and using force full tactics to get your way will not work long term.
-To be successful, trust your leadership skills to help others find their way.
+Personality alert: Over-promising and using force full tactics to get your way will not work long term.
+Trust your leadership skills to help others find their way.